Frequently Asked Questions.

 How does PreCardix® work?

-PreCardix® bioactive marine peptides have a clinically documented ACE inhibiting action.
+PreCardix® bioactive marine peptides have a clinically documented, natural ACE-inhibiting mechanism of action.
 ACE inhibitors affect blood pressure by preventing ACE (angiotensin-converting enzyme) from converting angiotensin 1 to angiotensin 2.
-Angiotensin 2 increases blood pressure in several ways, including stimulating sodium and fluid retention and constricting blood vessels.
+Angiotensin 2 increases blood pressure in several ways, including stimulating sodium and fluid retention, and constricting blood vessels.
 Inhibiting excess levels of ACE reduces angiotensin 2.

-How does PreCardix® have the same MOA (mechanism of action) as ACEI medication but not the same side effect profile?
+How does PreCardix® have the same mechanism of action as ACEI pharmaceuticals but not the same side effect profile?

 Can PreCardix® cause an overdose reaction if over 2 tablets are taken daily?